Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks: Conclusions

 \section{Conclusions}

 In this paper, we have identified deficiencies in the Axelrod model of opinion dynamics and proposed a modified one as an attempt to build a more sophisticated model to describe opinion dynamics in human society.
 Major modifications include using scale-free networks replacing the static two-dimensional lattice grid together with a new set of interaction rules for similar and dissimilar agents.
 Our simulation results show that over essentially all reasonable parameters agents' opinions on all features eventually become more and more polarized.
-Finally, we tried to reduce this extreme opinion polarization by introducing sympathetic agents that are open to talking and actively interacting with everyone.
+Besides, one or two dominating opinion clusters are formed together with numerous number of small opinion clusters.
+This is not unlike the big opinion differences between those living in cities and in rural areas as well as the emergence of political extremism due to distrust of the elites in the real world.
+We also discovered scaling in the distribution of the relative opinion cluster size $n(s,N)/N$.
+For B-A network, it follows a power law when $s \lesssim 10$ and switches to exponential decay when $15 \lesssim s \lesssim 35$.
+Finally, we tried to reduce this extreme opinion polarization by introducing empathetic agents that are open to talking and actively interacting with their neighbors.
 Their presence reduces opinion polarization but only when they appear \emph{en masse}.
+Our study suggests that one effective and relatively economical but highly challenging way to lessen the difference in an already highly polarized opinion population in the real world is to change the behavior of a significant portion of social media influencers making them more empathetic.

 Our model is flexible and can be modified to consider more realistic cases, even including evolution on the network.
 Our research is a small first step toward finding viable methods to understand opinion dynamics and reduce opinion polarization in our contemporary society.